InnocentJamhuri/aidc/README.md

 aidc
 ====
-Thanx for checking my aidc project:
+Thank you for checking my aidc project:
 The project will be moved here soon.